<img src="https://secure.leadforensics.com/32105.png" style="display:none;">

 History of SSO

-The first Single Sign-On solutions appeared with Active Directory in the late 90s, an early Access Management system which was first launched with Windows 2000 Server Edition.
+The first Single Sign-On solutions appeared with Active Directory in the late 90s, an early Access Management system that was first launched with Windows 2000 Server Edition.
 Active Directory was designed with the typical office environment of the time in mind – almost entirely Windows devices using on-premises resources.

 Related Articles